Cook County saw record 2,000 fatal opioid overdoses last year, most linked to fentanyl

 "In the past few years these trends have accentuated," Jorgensen said in April.
 "The most important trend is that heroin is less commonly found, and fentanyl has become the major drug causing death."

+In Lake County, officials recorded 105 fatal opioid overdoses last year, with 92 of them involving fentanyl, according to the county coroner's office.
+That's up from 50 opioid overdose deaths in 2018, with 35 involving fentanyl.

+The trend continues in 2023.
+In the first four months of 2023, Lake County saw 43 opioid overdose deaths, 38 fentanyl-related.
+Even more troubling, officials said, is that in 27 of those cases, fentanyl was the only drug involved -- a change from past years, when it was more often taken in combination less potent drugs.

-In January, Kane County health officials reported that the rate of opioid deaths there had doubled in the last decade, from 38 in 2011 to 77 in 2021.
+Kane County health officials reported in January that opioid deaths there had doubled in the last decade, from 38 in 2011 to 77 in 2021.
 The county coroner's office later reported another large increase in 2022, with 104 opioid overdose deaths confirmed, 78 of them linked to fentanyl.

+McHenry County was able to buck the trend in 2022, when the number of deadly opioid overdoses has fallen from 46 in 2020 to 32 last year, according to the county coroner's 2022 annual report.
+The number involving fentanyl dipped from 34 to 28, the report shows.